CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 | GHZ |  72% |
 | 4-GHZ | 66% |

-As we increase the party, the enganglement decohere.
+As we increase the parity, the entangelment decohere.

 ## E4